Luxo Jr. (character): Toy Story series

 In the Toy Story franchise, a red Luxo lamp can be seen on Andy's desk and in Toy Story 3 as a pink Luxo Jr. lamp.

+Logo appearances

+Luxo Jr. is Pixar's mascot, and as such, has appeared in the logo of every film from the studio since 1995, when it debuted with Toy Story, the studio's first feature film.

 Animatronic

 A 6 ft animatronic figure modeled after Luxo Jr. stood near the Toy Story Midway Mania attraction at the Disney's Hollywood Studios theme park.
 The animatronic often danced to music on a ledge near the entrance.
 In 2010 Disney removed the animatronic without offering an official explanation, but the Luxo ASA lawsuit may have been a factor.

 At Disney California Adventure, there is an animatronic of Luxo Jr. on top of the Pixar Pier marquee.

 Lawsuit

 Luxo ASA, the Norwegian company that manufactures Luxo lamps, sued Pixar and its parent company Disney in 2009 by claiming that Disney violated its trademarks by selling promotional lamps branded as the Luxo Jr. character.
 Disney had planned on bundling the Luxo Jr. lamp with the collector's edition of the Up Blu-ray release.
 Luxo ASA claimed that the Luxo Jr. merchandise would "cause devastating damage to Luxo and dilute the goodwill which Luxo has built up."
 Disney settled with Luxo ASA and agreed not to sell Luxo Jr. lamps while Luxo ASA did not object to "artistic renditions" of the lamp and allowed Pixar to keep using Luxo Jr. as a character.